Reclaiming Clarity and Calm at Work

 - In projects the project structure, timeline and deliverables will need to be agreed and planned.

-- Realistic planning and goal setting (external / internal)
+- Plan realistically and set realistic goals (external / internal)

 - Often we face unrealistic deadlines, overambitious goals and competition in achieving them.